 Individual therapy is provided to assist the patient in determining the root cause of the addiction and in developing coping mechanisms that can help to thwart any future substance abuse.
 By teaching the patient about their addiction and helping him or her to see why they are abusing drugs, they can learn how to shift attitudes and behaviors to a more positive scenario.

 Time management and social skills are also taught in both individual and group therapy sessions during the rehabilitation process.
 Patients learn how to effectively manage their time and are encouraged to take an active role in hobbies that will keep them busy when they are feeling bored.
 Socially, group therapy sessions help patients to work with their peers and reflect on their addiction while learning how to build strong, trusting relationships with others.

 The entire rehabilitation process will involve participation in support groups, therapy sessions, counseling sessions and an array of enrichment activities aimed at preparing the patient for sober living outside of the treatment center.

-If you or someone you love has questions about the support and counseling that will be received during rehab, or if you would like assistance in finding a treatment center that can show you the way to recovery, call our helpline toll-free at 800-821-3880 for help.
+If you or someone you love has questions about the support and counseling that will be received during rehab, or if you would like assistance in finding a treatment center that can show you the way to recovery, call our helpline toll-free at 800-821-3880 ( Who Answers?) for help.
 Caring treatment specialists will take your call anytime, day or night.

 Although treatment may only take 90 days in many cases, recovery is a lifelong journey and a major commitment that doesn’t end when treatment ends.
 Following detox and rehabilitation, a patient will embark on the final, and longest, phase of the journey to sobriety—recovery.
 Support is essential during this ongoing phase of healing as the balance between living sober and healing can take many forms throughout recovery.